This guidance document provides information to assist researchers planning to conduct research with Tribal populations.

 If your research involves American Indians or Alaska Natives, your study will be reviewed by the OSU IRB and, under some circumstances, one or more additional boards.
 You will also need to provide the OSU IRB with a letter of support from the appropriate authority within each tribe that will be invited to participate in your research.

 Based on feedback from multiple tribes, the Portland Area Indian Health Service IRB has suggested researchers consider the following elements when working with tribal populations:

 Step 1: Obtain letters of support

 Each tribe is unique and has their own rules and procedures regarding research within their communities.
+According to the Indian Health Service's (IHS) IRB, Tribal Council(s) must review research that is taking place within a reservation, at a Tribal facility, or that utilizes any of the Tribe's resources.
 A letter of support or Tribal Resolution must be obtained from the appropriate authority within the tribe.
 A letter of support or Tribal Resolution should include a description of the research, a description of any resources that will be provided by the tribe for the research project, and any promises made to the tribe by the study team, as appropriate.